radiorabe/centos-rpm-liquidsoap/README.md

 You can run `liquidsoap` directly on the command line to verify it is working but will want to run scripts automatically as user `liquidsoap` at some stage.

-The RaBe liquidsoap distribution comes bundles with an instantiatable systemd service file that takes over the job of upstreams upstart config.
+The RaBe liquidsoap distribution comes bundles with an instantiable systemd service file that takes over the job of upstreams upstart config.
 While this does not automatically loop over `/etc/liquidsoap` and start all the contained scripts, configuring it is rather easy.

 ```bash